nestjs/docs.nestjs.com/content/graphql/federation.md

 }
 ```

-The Posts service has virtually the same module, but is included below for the sake of completeness
+The Posts service has virtually the same module, but is included below for the sake of completeness:

 ```typescript
 import { Module } from "@nestjs/common";